aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/aspose-imaging-java-rle4-compression-bmp-images/_index.md

 ---
-title: "Implement RLE4 Compression in Java with Aspose.Imaging for BMP Images"
+title: "How to Compress BMP Images with RLE4 using Aspose.Imaging for Java"
-description: "Learn how to efficiently apply RLE4 compression on BMP images using Aspose.Imaging for Java.
-Enhance your image processing skills by setting bits per pixel and configuring a color palette."
+description: "Learn how to compress BMP images with RLE4 using Aspose.Imaging for Java.
+This java image compression tutorial shows you how to set bits per pixel, configure a palette, and save the compressed file."
-date: "2025-06-04"
+date: "2026-03-18"
 weight: 1
 url: "/java/compression-optimization/aspose-imaging-java-rle4-compression-bmp-images/"
 keywords: